-This is an international writers retreat.
-Our past attendees have been from Scotland, England, America and Australia.
+Our writers retreats are international.
+Our past attendees have been from Scotland, England, America, Italy, South Africa and Australia.
 Our Italian, German and French attendees must have an excellent grasp of English and can write in whatever language they prefer.

 Depending on your personal goals, Lisa Clifford will guide you on where to publish and how.